 We all went to Melbourne in July 2015 to attend the funeral of Harriet’s mother Heather Kent.
 Heather was 97 years old and the funeral was packed out.
 There were even people there who Heather wouldn’t have seen for 20 years.
 Heather was a real family and friendship woman.
 Anthony was one of the pallbearers along with the grandsons.
 Anthony suddenly experienced the value of family.
 That is why Anthony has come to live with us again after ten years of being away.
 He has become very family orientated and wants to look after us in our later years.
 He has come to love and appreciate our house built from recycled materials.
 He has come to help build ‘The Aitken Legacy’ long term.

-He has become very focused on tree houses and has a big tree down the back of our bush block land where he is has built his tree house.
+He has become very focused on tree houses and has a big tree down the back of our bush block land where he has built his own treehouse.
 He has formed the following:

 In November 2015, he flew over to Oregon, USA to meet Michael Garnier who has a whole business in building tree houses.
 He came back with a whole suitcase of special hinged bolts that he can use on a tree without hacking into the tree.
 He was getting very serious.

 As I said before in a previous post, I had run my own business in Landscape Design and Construction for twenty years, doing very creative individual designer gardens for wealthy residential clients.
-I was more an artist than businessman.
-I thought of a landscape as would a sculptor in a solid medium, but I saw it as a three-dimensional piece of space which people walked through.
-This space changed with time as it grew and changed with the time of day: shadows vs. sun patterns, boulders, colour, plants, trees, earth-forms, solid structures and water.
+I was more an artist than a businessman.
+I thought of a landscape as would a sculptor in a solid medium, but I saw it as a three-dimensional piece of space that people walked through.
+This space changed with time as it grew and changed with the time of day: shadows vs. sun patterns, boulders, colour, plants, trees, earth-forms, solid structures, and water.
 These were the ingredients I used.
 Unknowingly, I was a landscape sculptor.
 Rather an intangible product to sell and run a business with!!
-However, I built a structure for my life: my marriage, family and business from this base.
+However, I built a structure for my life: my marriage, family, and business from this base.